nirvik/iWant/README.md

 * __Consistent data__: Any changes made to files inside the shared folder will be instantly reflected in the network
 * __Cross Platform__: Works in Linux/Windows/Mac

+## Why I built this ?

+* I have always wished to type the name of the file I wanted in my terminal and download it if people around me had it. ( No leaving the terminal )
+* No third party registration.
+* No crazy configuration.
+* Wanted it to be cross platform.
+* Zero downtime.
+* Just terminal, nothing else.

 ## Installation
 ```sh
 python setup.py install --user